 Uno Moo!
 My nieces love this game that teaches animals and their sounds, colors, and matching.

-Chutes and Ladders - Honestly, this is my least favorite of all children's games because it never ends but kids like it.
+Chutes and Ladders - Honestly, this is my least favorite of all children's games because it never ends but kids enjoy it.
 Good for teaching direction, counting, and numbers.

 Ants in the Pants is a fun fine motor game.
 (In my experience the ants in some brands of this game flip better than others.)